1 / 12

 Care Guide

-Water weekly during the first two growing seasons in the absence of adequate rainfall.
-Established plants tolerate dry intervals of 10–14 days but perform best with consistent moisture during active growth.
-Poorly drained or consistently wet soils can lead to root rot within 1–2 years of planting.
-Full sun promotes the heaviest flower set; plants in shade flower sparsely and develop open, leggy structure over time.
-Apply balanced fertilizer after flowering in spring; excess fertilizer promotes vegetative growth at the expense of flower bud formation.
-In zones 4–5, flower buds may be damaged in winters when temperatures fall below -15°F (-26°C) without adequate snow cover.Pruning
+Plant in full sun in well-drained soil with a pH of 6.0-7.5; tolerated soil types include loam, sand, and clay.
+Water weekly during the first two growing seasons in the absence of rainfall.
+Established plants tolerate dry intervals of 10-14 days but perform poorly in prolonged drought.
+Poorly drained or consistently wet soils can lead to root rot within 1-2 years of planting.
+Full sun produces the heaviest flower set; plants in shade flower sparsely and develop an open, leggy structure over time.
+Apply balanced fertilizer after flowering in spring; excess fertilizer shifts growth toward vegetative shoots at the expense of flower bud formation.
+In zones 4-5, flower buds can be damaged when winter temperatures fall below -15°F (-26°C) without adequate snow cover.Pruning

 J